vackosar/vackosar.github.io/_posts/2023-08-25-How-Deep-Neural-Networks-Learn.md

 Deep neural networks have multi-layer structure.
 Gradient descent is used to propagate corrections backwards through the layers.

+## Gradient Descent Intuition
+Gradient descent calculates weight corrections (gradients) with backpropagation algorithm.
+Backpropagation takes the distance from the correct results, and calculates gradients (derivatives) starting from the results and iterating through neural network layers back.
+Because deep neural networks have layered structure, backpropagation uses chain-rule and analytical derivatives for known functions.
+Backpropagation increases or decreases reliance on neuron outputs in proportion to their influence on pointing towards the true label.

 ## What is Overfitting and Memorization?